 6.2 Missing recovered data

 The bottom portions of the Southern Ocean Flanking Moorings (GS03FLMA, GS03FLMB) were recovered in December 2018, but the recovered data are not available for download as of April 2020.
-These data need to be ingested or the datasets should be annotated to explain why the data aren’t available.
-Also, annotation IDs 378-379 read “recovery options pending” – these annotations need to be updated.
+These data need to be ingested or the datasets should be annotated to explain why the data are not available.
+Additionally, annotation IDs 378-379 still read “recovery options pending” and need to be updated.

-Redmine 13628: GP03FLMB recovered_host CTDMO data (12 instruments) are not available for download for deployment 5.
+GP03FLMB recovered_host CTDMO data (12 instruments) are not available for download for deployment 5.
+A Helpdesk ticket (13628) was submitted and…

 6.3 Global Hybrid Profiler data issues